Raman281990/transaction-statement-processor/README.md

 Rabobank receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
 These records need to be validated.

-Input
+## Input
 The format of the file is a simplified version of the MT940 format.
 The format is as follows:

 Table 1.
 Record description
 Field	Description
-Transaction reference

-A numeric value
+Transaction reference A numeric value

 Account number

 An IBAN

-Start Balance

-The starting balance in Euros
+Start Balance The starting balance in Euros

-Mutation

-Either an addition (+) or a deduction (-)
+Mutation Either an addition (+) or a deduction (-)

 Description

 Free text

-End Balance

-The end balance in Euros
+End Balance The end balance in Euros

-Output
+## Output:

 There are two validations:

 all transaction references should be unique